Mueller Investigation Into Trump – Russia Collusion Is ‘Fair’ According To Voters

 The Russia investigation is not the only headache facing President Trump, his proposed tax reforms are also in the spotlight.
 The same Quinnipiac poll has more bad news for President Trump, 59 percent of those polled believe that Trump’s plans for tax reform favor the rich at the expense of the middle classes.
 Only 16 percent of those polled believe that Trump’s plans will reduce their taxes.

 As reported by the Guardian, some Republican’s are uneasy about some of Trump’s tax proposals, so the president may have problems gaining enough support to push through the changes.
-With Republicans John McCain, Jeff Flake, and Bob Corker increasingly anti-Trump the president may struggle to push through his reforms of the tax code.
+With Republicans John McCain, Jeff Flake, and Bob Corker increasingly anti-Trump, the president may struggle to push through his reforms of the tax code.

 [Featured Image by Charles Dharapak/AP Images]